Everything You Need To Master Financial Modeling

 In effect, the disappointments of many Summer 2020 interns may not be addressed by most firms.
 To specify, many interns received barely any transactional experience and zero participation on live deals.

 So the internship program in 2021 should be an improvement by a large margin from the previous year.
-However, the improvements made to the internship program will most evident in the training program, as opposed to increased responsibilities and live deal participation.
+However, the improvements made to the internship program are going to be most evident in the training material, as opposed to increased responsibilities and live deal participation.

 Note, as always there can be exceptions to a rule, as certain intern groups played very active roles in the group they were placed in.
 While the responsibilities given to them may not be significantly demanding and be relatively minor tasks, this ability to “virtually shadow” an analyst / associate during a live deal and help out as-needed was something many groups were not given the chance to do so.